denizy97/NF-imitation/README.md

 # NF-imitation
 This makes 2 Novint Falcon devices imitate each other.
 (You can add more devices technically but didn't test.)

-They send each other their positions, then create a spring between their current position and the position they receive from the other.
+They send each other their positions over the internet (or a local network), then create a spring between their current position and the position they receive from the other.

 With high spring constants and/or high latency the system becomes unstable.
 Be mindful.
 Don't sue me if your Novint Falcon breaks. 😛